connorhough/Mask_RCNN/README.md

 7. `wandb init`
 8. `wandb run samples/coco/coco.py train --model=imagenet --dataset=../coco --download=True`

-For future runs, use the above command without the `--download=True` argument
+After the first run, use the above command without the `--download=True` argument

 The parameter sweep can be run with `bash sweep.sh`